ankitaSawrav/robocheck/README.md

 - On REPORT command the Current position of the robot is displayed.

 #Assumptions :
-- the origin is (0,0) is considered to be the SOUTH WEST most corner.
+- The origin is (0,0) is considered to be the SOUTH WEST most corner.
-- place command is entered by the user in the fomat and should have all values : PLACE X,Y,F
+- Place command is entered by the user in the format and should have all values : PLACE X,Y,Facing

 ##Technologies :
 - Nodejs
 - Jest
+- JavaScript

 ## installation steps :
 ```
  ### Instructions for Npm installation:
+    - Download the folder or git clone
     $ npm install
     $ npm start
     $ npm run start-dev

-- Download the folder or git clone
     - npm install -- save-dev jest
 ```